-Placement at Mississippi State Hospital, UMMC, the VA, Harbor House, and several of the private clinics.
+IX.
+Consultation and interprofessional/interdisciplinary skills of the private clinics.
 Students can practice their skills in inter-disciplinary work in their external externships which in most cases include multi-disciplinary teams (psychiatry, social work, occupational therapy, nursing).
 Consultation is initiated by the student and coordinated with one of the current clinical supervisors.
 We also consider teaching opportunities in the department as opportunities to gain experience in this domain.
 Our students can elect to become teaching assistants and eventually take on the challenge of teaching an undergraduate course with consultation from faculty.